Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 The winning era will start on the 1st of the coming month, or there will be no change if the no new era options won the vote.

-The same process occurs every month.
+The same process occurs each month.